 Our Firm aims to recruit, train, develop and retain the best and the brightest staff who share in the firm's strong sense of responsibility for delivering high-quality services.

-Our hiring standards include a structured interview process with behaviour-based questions built from The PwC Professional Framework, assessment of academic records, and background checks.
-Across the firm in FY23, we recruited over 893 new people.
+Our hiring standards include a structured interview process with behaviour-based questions built from the Evolved PwC Professional Framework, assessment of academic records, and background checks.
+Across the firm in FY24, we recruited 907 new joiners.